Mark Steyn: Conrad Black trial

-Steyn wrote articles and maintained a blog for Maclean's covering the 2007 business fraud trial of his friend and patron Conrad Black in Chicago, from the point of view of one who was never convinced Black committed any crime.
+Steyn wrote articles and maintained a blog for Maclean's covering the 2007 business fraud trial of his financial patron Conrad Black in Chicago, from the point of view of one who was adamantly convinced Black never committed any crime.
 Doing this, he later wrote, "cost me my gig at the [Chicago] Sun-Times" and "took me away from more lucrative duties such as book promotion".
 Steyn expressed dismay at "the procedural advantages the prosecution enjoys—the inducements it's able to dangle in order to turn witnesses that, if offered by the defence, would be regarded as the suborning of perjury; or the confiscation of assets intended to prevent an accused person from being able to mount a defence; or the piling on of multiple charges which virtually guarantees that a jury will seek to demonstrate its balanced judgment by convicting on something.
 All that speaks very poorly for the federal justice system."

 After Black's conviction, Steyn published a long essay in Maclean's about the case, strongly criticizing Black's defense team.

 Muslim immigration views

-Steyn opposes unfettered Muslim immigration to the United States, which he describes as dangerous.
+Steyn opposes Muslim immigration to the United States, which he describes as dangerous.
 According to Steyn, the West faces a choice "between liberty and mass Muslim immigration."

 Steyn believes that if mass Muslim migration to Europe is not stopped, Europe will turn into what he calls "Eurabia", a future society where the European continent will be dominated by Islam.
 He has written: "much of what we loosely call the Western world will not survive this century, and much of it will effectively disappear in our lifetimes, including many, if not most Western European countries."